 The limits where the awning opens and closes have been programmed and tested in the factory.
-To modify the limits, see appendix 7.B.
+If you want to modify the limits, see appendix 7.C.

 CAUTION: If you use the hand crank or if you make adjustments on your awning, do not let it open past the point where the fabric sags and starts to roll up in the wrong direction on the roller bar.
 This could damage the fabric.